Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Comparison of criteria for steady-state chaos

-We show in Fig.~\ref{fig:open-spin_chain} that the SSQT criterion consistently characterizes all three configurations.
-In spite of the results in Fig.~\ref{fig:steady_state_analysis}(b), for $F=0$ and $F/J=0.12$ the relevant level statistics is 2D Poissonian [c.f.
-Fig.~\ref{fig:open-spin_chain}(a)], while for $F/J=1$ it follows the Ginibre distribution [c.f.
-Fig.~\ref{fig:open-spin_chain}(b)].
-Although only the case $L=7$ is shown, these predictions hold for all values of $L$.
+We show in Fig.~\ref{fig:open-spin_chain} that the SSQT criterion consistently characterizes the weak and strong drive configurations.
+For $F/J=0.12$ (and also $F/J=0$) the relevant level statistics is 2D Poissonian [c.f.
+Fig.~\ref{fig:open-spin_chain} (a)], while for $F/J=1$ it follows the Ginibre distribution [c.f.
+Fig.~\ref{fig:open-spin_chain} (b)].
+For this study, we chose the largest considered system size, $L=7$ and we applied the SSQT over a single Monte Carlo trajectory.
 We also notice the profound difference between single quantum trajectories for $F/J=0.12$ and $F/J=1$, shown as insets to Fig.~\ref{fig:open-spin_chain}.
 This analysis demonstrates the effectiveness of our criterion in characterizing the dynamical properties of single trajectories, which ultimately determine the chaotic nature of the system.